MockingbirdME/flax-rpg/server/documentation-old/05 - Skill Checks/markdown.md

 3. Build the die pool:
   1. Start with two standard dice.
   2. If the character has untrained level proficiency in the primary skill and has zero ranks in the secondary skill add an untrained penalty die.
-  3. If the character has skilled level proficiency in the primary skill add a skilled bonus die.
+  3. If the character has skilled level proficiency or higher in the primary skill add a skilled bonus die.
-  4. If the character has expert level proficiency in the primary skill add a skilled bonus die.
-  5. If the character has master level proficiency in the primary skill add a mastery bonus die.
   6. Add any extra bonus or penalty dice the character gains as a result of conditions, circumstance, or action choices, make sure to keep track of which kind of dice each is.
 6. Roll all dice in your die pool.
 7. For each penalty die in the roll remove the highest remaining die result in your pool.